carriercomm/indigo-pushover/README.md

 Please check out the api documentation from Pushover when you want to know about the details but this is what was implemented:

 ###### configuration menu (mandatory)
-* Token - your application's API token (it is advised to set a default one to use here)
+* Token - your application's API token (here you set all your tokens formatted as "name1:token1,name2:token2,etc" or "token1,token2,etc")
 * User - the user/group key (not e-mail address), viewable when logged into our dashboard

 ###### trigger/action group (mandatory)